FilterHandler lets you filter columns from files and databases.

 </script>

-To change URL without reloading the page, use target: 'pushState'
+To change URL without reloading the page, use target: 'pushState'.

-To use bootstrap-select
+To use bootstrap-select options, use options:

 <div class="container5"></div>